Can a PDA Evaluation Identify Masking in Adults?

 "If I have spent my entire life hiding my struggles, how could an evaluation possibly identify them?"

 For years, or even decades, you may have learned to push through anxiety, suppress your discomfort, and meet expectations despite the personal cost.
-From the outside, you might appear successful, capable, independent, and highly functioning.
-Internally, however, everyday demands may feel exhausting, overwhelming, or impossible to sustain over time.
+From the outside, you might appear successful, capable, independent, and able to manage everyday responsibilities.
+Internally, however, everyday demands may feel exhausting, overwhelming, or nearly impossible to sustain over time.

 This concern is particularly common among adults who identify with a Pathological Demand Avoidance (PDA) profile.
-PDA is generally understood as a profile within autism that involves an intense need for autonomy and significant difficulty managing everyday demands, often driven by anxiety and a nervous system response to perceived pressure.
+PDA is commonly understood as a profile of autism involving a strong need for autonomy and significant difficulty managing everyday demands.
+These responses are often associated with anxiety, stress, uncertainty, or a sense that autonomy is being threatened.
 Some autistic individuals and clinicians prefer the term Pervasive Drive for Autonomy because it better reflects the underlying experience.

 What Masking Can Look Like in Adults